theRealAph/ScopeLocals/README.md

 In other words, the Java runtime has long supported low-ceremony contextual per-thread information.

+### Thread local variables are not ideal for contexts

 Unfortunately, ThreadLocals have some disadvantages when used for the purpose of carrying contexts.